 At Rednal, we feel passionate about ensuring our children are good digital citizens and know how to stay safe online.
 We teach a comprehensive online safety program, alongside the teaching of technical skills.
 Each half term there is an online safety assembly, and teachers, led by the subject lead, deliver age appropriate and focused online safety activities which cover identifying fake news and imagery, online security and privacy, stranger danger and the beginning of social media training.

 Rednal Hill Junior School pupils have benefitted from increased funding and consistency in the teaching of Computing.
 Pupils both enjoy and make good progress in computing and this is assessed in a range of ways.
 All pupils are assessed using a scoring system at the end of each topic to document overall achievement.
 This method of assessment identifies if children have met all, most or some of the targets in the topic and help to identify individual strengths or weaknesses in area of computing.
 These assessments help to inform pupil’s annual reports.

 Pupil’s confidence in their own abilities is also assessed through a scored self-assessment system.
-Children assess what they can do at the start of a topic and then again at the end.
 These assessments help pupils to take control of their own learning and reflect on the acquisition of new skills.

 Mrs. L. Allan

 If you'd like to find out more please contact me via the school office using: